Pioneer Natural CEO calls out shale industry for Permian Basin gas flaring

 “We do not connect any new horizontal wells to production unless the gas line is already in place,” Sheffield said.
 “I think that’s something that should be adopted by all producers in the Permian Basin.”

-Pioneer’s flaring rate is around 1%, the second lowest in the basin behind Chevron Corp, according to an investor presentation with Rystad Energy data.
+Pioneer’s flaring rate is around 1%, the second lowest in the basin behind Chevron Corp (CVX.N), according to an investor presentation with Rystad Energy data.
 The average for its peer group was a 5% flaring rate.

-BP Plc, which took over BHP Petroleum’s assets in the Permian in March and has a relatively small amount of production in the field, had a flaring and venting rate around 14%.
+BP Plc (BP.L), which took over BHP Petroleum’s assets in the Permian in March and has a relatively small amount of production in the field, had a flaring and venting rate around 14%.
 BP did not respond to a request for comment.

 Pioneer’s low rate of flaring “proves it can and should be done by all operators,” said Colin Leyden, senior manager of regulatory and legislative affairs for the Environmental Defense Fund.
 “And calling for concrete, actionable change across industry is important and needed.”